Fundamental Concepts

 function Counter() {

-const doubled = useReactiveValue(manager().doubled); // ComputedValue works the same way
+const doubled = useReactiveValue(vm().doubled); // ComputedValue works the same way

 return (